Skip to content

 Step 4.
 Select an Application to Record

-When the Select an Application to Record dialog is displayed, choose the TwoDialogs.exe application.
-Leave the library selection in its default state - we will not be using it this time.
+When the Select an Application to Record dialog appears, choose the TwoDialogs.exe application.
+Leave the library selection in its default state; we will not be using it this time.
 Press Select.
 Wait for the Recording Activity dialog to appear in the lower-right corner of the screen.

 Step 5.
 Do Learn

-Hover the mouse over the OK button of the TwoDialogs AUT but do not press the button.
+Hover the mouse over the OK button of the TwoDialogs AUT, but do not click the button.

-With the mouse positioned over the OK button, press Ctrl+2 ( the Learn command).
-You will see the OK button surrounded with a red highlight.
+With the mouse positioned over the OK button, press Ctrl+2 (the Learn command).
+You will see the OK button surrounded by a red highlight.
 You will also see that the Recording Activity dialog has been updated with a Learn event.

 radialogforlearnok